EigenPro/EigenPro/README.md

 ## Performance Highlights
 - **Performance Boost**: The new version of EigenPro offers an estimated **100x speed** increase from the previous version.
-- **Comparison with FALKON**: The memory requirement for FALKON fundamentally scales quadratically with the number of centers, necessitating the use of 1.2 terabytes of RAM for conducting experiments with 512,000 centers.
-In contrast, our algorithm requires only 200 gigabytes of RAM.
+- **Comparison with FALKON**: The memory requirement for FALKON fundamentally scales quadratically with the number of centers, necessitating the use of **1.2 TB RAM** for conducting experiments with 512,000 centers.
+In contrast, our algorithm requires only **200 GB of RAM**.
 The latest version of our algorithm has successfully addressed the slow speed issue of the previous one, making it now faster than FALKON.

 ## Benchmarking Details